 Walking straight uphill this early morning onto a flower-covered hillside above the ocean.
 I can hear the waves crashing below.
 My pants are already soaked because the deep grass is drenched from last night’s torrential rain.

-Turns out she doesn’t like beer and would rather I share sparkling wine.
+Turns out she doesn’t like beer at all.
+And and would much rather I share sparkling wine.

-The next thing I knew I was included with husband, dad and cousin for cocktail hour.
+The next thing I know, I am included with husband, dad and cousin for cocktail hour.
 Tracy is a midwife, Ben, a carpenter.
-We nattered for hours, and I learned better Maori pronunciation – wh is a ‘f’ sound – and that their community on the beach is a bach, said ‘batch.’
+We natter for hours, and I learn much better Maori pronunciation – like wh is a ‘f’ sound, and that their home on the beach is called a bach, pronounced “batch.”

-Soon dinner was served, lamb chop from their farm and vegetables from their garden.
-They offered me a ‘bied’ but I finally stumbled back to the alicoop, full of nutrition and good feelings.
+Soon dinner is served, lamb chop from their farm and vegetables from their garden.
+They offer me a bed, pronounced “beed,” but I thank them and finally stumble back to the alicoop, full of nutrition and good feelings.

-I wouldn’t have missed that wild storm for anything.
-Whipped up wind and rain on this thin strip of land.
-Up early and packed and headed off on a ridge with light mist, again, just as I like it.
+And wow, what a wild night!
+Whipped up wind and pounding rain pinging off my dynamee tarp.
+But I’m up early, packed and headed off up a ridge with light mist, again, just as I like it.

-I’ve come off the trail on a little spur.
-I had so many demands for my brunch spot – out of the wind, shade, a view, something to lean on, no mud.
-I passed so many spectacular views in the small stretch of cow pasture, where the biting wind made me feel grateful for choosing a merino top, and along the narrow ridge track deep in the bush with just two of my feet width.
+I pass so many spectacular spots for a rest in a small stretch of cow pasture, where the biting wind makes me feel grateful for choosing a merino top, followed by a narrow ridge track deep in the bush with just two of my feet width.

-Where I am now with soup, meat, cheese and almonds is in the dappled light and birdsong filled kauri forest, giants reaching to the blue sky above, gently swaying in the breeze.
-Suddenly, almost two weeks in, I know why I’m here; for moments in the fragrant forest alone, humping what I need on my back.
+Where I am now with soup, meat, cheese and almonds is in the dappled light and birdsong-filled kauri forest, giants reaching to the blue sky above, gently swaying in the breeze.
+Suddenly, almost two weeks in, I remember why I’m here; for moments in the fragrant forest alone, humping what I need on my back.

-I come to a cleaning station, but as all the others, it’s empty.
-I try to scrape off the mud, but I’m probably carrying bad stuff everywhere I go.
+I come to a cleaning station, but as all the others I’ve passed, it’s empty.
+I try to scrape off the mud, but it’s a fool’s errand.
+I’m sure to be carrying bad stuff everywhere I walk.

 The first days I felt like I couldn’t connect to anyone.
 I think I wanted someone to walk with.
-Maybe I was nervous, unsure.
-But these last days, as I figure it out and find my pace.
-I love my solitude.
-Especially high on this open ridge with vast views and sheep grazing.
+I was nervous and unsure of how much I’d taken on.
+But these last days, as I figure it out and find my pace, I absolutely love my solitude, especially high on this open ridge with vast views with sheep safely grazing.

-I turn back into bush on the Morepork Track towards Whananaki, which I learn from Tracy is pronounced ‘fahnahnahkee.’
+I turn back into deep bush on the Morepork Track towards Whananaki, which I learn from Tracy is pronounced ‘fah-nah-nah-kee.’
 Mud confronts me immediately and I think of the Raetea forest.
-A solo hiker was rescued from there already this season.
-I wonder if she took the wrong turn the same place we did, and almost lost our way.
+A solo hiker was rescued already this season.
+I wonder if she took the wrong turn the same place we did, almost losing our way.

 This cleaning station is tended and I disinfect my shoes, scraping them on the plastic brushes.
 I follow a stream that gets noisy as it hit rocks feeding into a deep green pool partially hidden by ferns.

-Stopped at a grassy spot as the track changes to Onekainga and takes some crazy steep up and down.
+I stop at a grassy spot as the track name changes to Onekainga and follow some crazy steep up and down sections.
 I’m starved all the time now, but eating a lot.
-Don’t notice any weight loss yet, I usually completely lose my appetite.
-If I get down before 5:30, take-away awaits.
+No weight loss so far, though I usually completely lose my appetite backpacking.
+All I can think about in this tough section is if I get down this track before 5:30, take-away awaits.